ilmavridis/dummy-operator/README.md

 ## Scenario B
 In this case the Pod already exists but with a different image
+1. Create a Pod
-1. Create a dummy
+1. Create a Dummy
-1. Delete the pod
+1. Delete the Pod
 2. Change Pod's image
-3. Delete dummy
+3. Delete Dummy

 ### 1. Suppose the Pod already exists but its image is redis and not nginx